ben-ng/phonegap-air/README.md

 `ManifestPath` should be relative to the three endpoint URLs.
 For example, if `ProductionURL` was `http://google.com` and `ManifestPath` was `m.json`, the app would expect to find the manifest at `http://google.com/m.json`.

 The `AbsolutePathsToReplace` option is a comma delimited list of prefixes.
 Static paths like `/assets/logo.png` do not work in PhoneGap apps because they are relative to the root of the device's filesystem, not the `www` folder.
 The `AbsolutePathsToReplace` option allows you to turn these into relative paths.
 For example, if `AbsolutePathsToReplace = @"assets,static"`, a path like `/assets/logo.png` will be turned into `assets/logo.png` because it matched the `assets` prefix.
+The application will replace all such paths in JavaScript and CSS files.
+It uses a simple heuristic to detect such files: any file that ends with `.js` or `.css`, or contains `/js/` or `/css/` in its path will get this treatment.

 ### Launch Images & App Icons